-As stated in our above principles, the AANS and the CNS agree that patients must not be financially penalized for receiving unanticipated care from an out-of-network provider - whether the unanticipated medical bill stems from emergencies or scheduled care from providers that the patients cannot reasonably choose.
+Sec.
+101. Protecting patients against out-of-network deductibles in emergencies and Sec.
+102. Protection against surprise bills emergencies or scheduled care from providers that the patients cannot reasonably choose.
 In these situations, patients should be held harmless and only be responsible for the amount they would have paid in-network, including any deductibles and other cost-sharing amounts.
 We cannot impose a burden on patients who are facing an emergency or are sick to determine whether a particular facility or provider is within their plan's network.
+Regarding out-of-network services furnished after the patient has been stabilized following an emergency, we also believe it is reasonable for the patient to be provided information regarding the network status of any health care provider for care that may be required following the stabilization of the medical emergency, and if the notice is not given, the patient will be protected from out-of-network cost-sharing.